Why Preparing is Important

 6. What will be the chatbot functionalities?

 The functionalities of the chatbot depend on the business specifics and needs and what the main purpose of the chatbot will be.
 The chatbot can have inquiry forms, redirects to different sections of the bot, direct links from online and offline (with a QR code) to a precise place in the chatbot to redirect customers from anywhere to it, gathers live statistics about customer behavior, it can be with or without conversational AI, with voice recognition and commands, on many languages.
 All these and many more can be chosen by the business based on what it assigns the chatbot to do.
 For example, a small business, an online car parts store – Danexo in Bulgaria, has a chatbot, made on the Umni platform, that helps potential business partners request an account, and individual customers to place an order for a part – mainly forms are used, without AI.
 A large 5-stars hotel with many customers, and different services and departments like Casa di Fiore SPA & Medical, has also a chatbot on the Umni platform that offers many functionalities and conversational AI to fulfill all customers’ needs.
+Some key functionalities of the Umni platform: integration with ChatGPT for faster and easier AI chatbot creation still with business-controlled content, voice recognition for more convenient online communication, clickable texts, buttons with CTA and images on the website that open a concrete element (a form or carousel with cards with more information) in the AI chatbot and many other to help the business improve its online customer service, marketing and sales and overall business processes.

 7. Who will oversee the AI chatbot project?
 To implement it, train it, maintain it, further improve, and develop it according to customers and business needs